ant-media/ant-media-documentation/docs/guides/publish-live-stream/simulcasting.md

 ### Add the RTMPs endpoint to the stream

-1. Go to the Live streams section of your application on the Ant Media Server web panel and click on the hamburger icon located at the extreme right of your screen.
+1. Go to the Live Stream section of your application on the Ant Media Server then to New Live Streams and create the stream as per your need.

+2. Go to the stream you want to restream and click on the hamburger icon located at the extreme right of the screen.

-2. Click on **Edit RTMP Endpoint**.
+3. Click on **Edit RTMP Endpoint**.

 ![](@site/static/img/publish-live-stream/simulcasting/edit-endpoint.png)